-WASHINGTON, DC 20549 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 202 3 OR ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39051 Datadog, Inc. (Exact Name of Registrant as Specified in its Charter) Delaware 27-2825503 (State or other jurisdiction incorporation or organizati (I.R.S.
-Employer Identification No.) 620 8th Avenue, 45th Floor identification 140.)
-New York, NY 10018 (Address of principal executive offices) (Zip Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.00001 per share DDOG The Nasdaq Stock Market LLC (Nasdaq Global Select Market) during the preceding 12 months (or for such short requirements for the past 90 days.
-Yes ⊠ No □ has filed all reports required to be filed by Section 1 ter period that the registrant was required to file such reports), and (2) has been subject to such filing s submitted electronically every Interactive Data File the preceding 12 months (or for such shorter period). a large accelerated filer, an accelerated filer, a non-ac ""large accelerated filer," "accelerated filer," "smalle Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Small reporting company Emerging growth company k mark if the registrant has elected not to use the ext d pursuant to Section 13(a) of the Exchange Act. \Box ended transition period for complying with any new 7 Indicate by check mark whether the registrant is a a shell company (as defined in Rule 12b-2 of the Exc hange Act).
-Yes □ No ⊠ As of April 26, 2023, there were 296,268,680 sha was of the registrent's Class A common steels and 25 606 292 shares of the registrant's Class P. common
+Wilsim (313), 26 200 19 FORM 10-Q (Mark One) 図 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 For the quarterly period ended March 31, 2024 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39051 Datadog, Inc. (Exact Name of Registrant as Specified in its Charter) Delaware (State or other jurisdiction of 27-2825503 (I.R.S.
+Employer incorporation or organization Identification No.) 620 8th Avenue, New York, 45th Floor NY 10018 (Address of principal executive of (Zip Code) Registra Securities registered pursuant to Section 12(b) of the nt's telephone number, including area code: (866) ne Act: 329-4466 Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.00001 per share DDOG The Nasdaq Stock Market LLC (Nasdaq Global Select Market) during the preceding 12 months (or for such shorter requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has s Regulation S-T ($\S 232.405$ of this chapter) during the Yes \boxtimes No \square as filed all reports required to be filed by Section 13 or period that the registrant was required to file such resubmitted electronically every Interactive Data File representations are preceding 12 months (or for such shorter period that eports), and (2) has been subject to such filing equired to be submitted pursuant to Rule 405 of at the registrant was required to submit such files). arge accelerated filer, an accelerated filer, a non-acce large accelerated filer," "accelerated filer," "smaller r Large accelerated filer ⊠ accelerated filer Non-accelerated filer \supset s mall reporting company Emerging growth company If an emerging growth company, indicate by check or revised financial accounting standards provided mark if the registrant has elected not to use the exten pursuant to Section 13(a) of the Exchange Act. \square ded transition period for complying with any new Indicate by check mark whether the registrant is a s hell company (as defined in Rule 12b-2 of the Excha nge Act).
+Yes □ No ⊠ As of May 1, 2024, there were 308,455,905 shares stock, each with a par value of \$0.00001 per share, of the registrant's Class A common stock and 26,042 outstanding. ,907 shares of the registrant's Class B common